-While Kari and Billy have both experienced personal success in their music careers, they have decided to take the stage as a duo and have begun to weave their personal, unique talents together to create something truly special.
-Coming from opposite ends of the country, with very different backgrounds, the two met in Nashville and were drawn together not only by their similar taste and love for music but also their views on life.
-Their true love for music shines through and warms the hearts of listeners wherever they go.
+While Kari and Billy have both experienced personal success in their music careers, about 6 years ago they decided to take the stage as a duo and began to weave their personal, unique talents together to create something truly special.
+Coming from opposite ends of the country, with very different backgrounds, the two met in Nashville and were drawn together not only by their similar taste and love for music but also their values and views on life.
+Their true love for music and each other shines through and warms the hearts of listeners wherever they go.

 Whether performing on a big stage or simply playing to friends and family around a campfire, Kari and Billy are seeking to bring back the simplicity and wholesome feel of great melodies and relatable lyrics.
 Their desire is to use their music in a positive way that brings help and enjoyment to others.

 Kari Nelson is a native of Roseau, Minnesota and has played violin since the early age of 7.
 Her background training was in classical music and she took many years of lessons at the Manitoba Music Conservatory in Canada.
 Kari grew up playing music with her sisters at local events in Minnesota and North Dakota including county and state fairs.
 Kari's first band experiences came from playing with the Nite Riders in and around Roseau County.
 Kari packed her bags and followed her dreams down to Nashville in September of 2006.